SOTETO/heureka/templates/readme.md

 # Heureka-CLI environment of a new microservice
 The newly created environment to develop or integrate a new microservice requires a bit of configuration effort.

+> The following readme uses the placeholder `<name>` for the name of your microservice.
+So, replace it by the name that you have defined in the wizard or while creating it by hand.

 ## Deployment
 Follow the upcoming steps to create your development environment: